2024 Lib/Lab Fellows Syllabus

 Readings:

-Week 4 - October 5: Metadata / Data
+Week 4 - October 2: Metadata / Data + Collection Builder

-Week 8 - November 9: Language of Visualization
+Week 7 - October 30: Language of Visualization + Collection Builder

 Bertin, Semiology of Graphics.
 1983. p.
 43.